ranpku/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dezhi Ran is a first-year PhD student at Peking University advised by Professor Tao Xie.
-His research interests includes software engineering, formal methods, reinforcement learning, and computer networks.
+Dezhi Ran is a first-year PhD student at Peking University advised by Prof. Tao Xie.
+His research interests include software engineering, formal methods, artificial intelligence, and computer networks.
+He received his bachelor’s degree in EECS at Peking University, where he was fortunate to be advised by Prof. Kaigui Bian.
-In particular, he is focused on developing automated software testing techniques to provide guaranteed quality assurance of complex software systems.
+His current research interest lies in software engineering and artificial intelligence, particulary on developing effective automated software testing techniques for complex software systems.